 As the human population grows to a projected 10 billion people over the coming three decades20, pressure will mount to increase production across food sectors to meet protein demands21,22.
-Using a simple stock assessment model based on patterns in catch time series to evaluate current exploitation rates of bottom trawl fisheries23, we found that over 83% (1,716/2,070) of bottom trawl-caught stocks included in the analysis are currently harvested at rates below that associated with MSY (Extended Fig. 1A).
-We estimate that maximum utilization of these underfished stocks, along with rebuilding of the 20% of overfished stocks, has the potential to sustainably increase trawl harvest by 22% over current levels, adding about 9.1 million mt year-1 harvest increase (1.0 million Mg of additional protein year-1).
-In four LMEs, bottom trawl fisheries as a group are currently overfished and would require reductions in effort to achieve MSY, presenting opportunities to simultaneously increase harvest in some regions while reducing seafloor disturbance in these four.
+Using a catch-based stock assessment model to evaluate current exploitation rates of fishing on the seafloor23, we found that over 83% of the fish stocks included in the analysis (1,716 of 2,070 stocks) are currently harvested at rates below that associated with MSY (Extended Fig. 1A).
+We estimate that maximum utilization of these stocks, along with rebuilding the 20% of overfished stocks, has the potential to sustainably increase fish harvest by 22% over current levels, an approximately 9.1 million mt per year harvest increase (1.0 million Mg of additional protein per year).
+In four LMEs, bottom trawl fisheries as a group are currently overfishing and would require reductions in effort to achieve MSY, presenting opportunities to simultaneously increase harvest in some regions while also reducing seafloor disturbance.
 However, increasing catches in most LMEs would require additional fishing effort (Figure 2).
-Aggregating across all assessed stocks, net global bottom trawl fishing effort would need to increase 45%, adding over 8 million additional hours of fishing to the world’s oceans each year.
-Under an assumption that this increase in fishing effort would be distributed proportionate to past fishing effort, the cumulative effect on the seafloor would be proportionally less, increasing total seafloor disturbance by 10% (>290,000 km2, an area approximately equal to the land area of Italy) as fishing impacts overlap in space with already disturbed habitat24.
+Aggregating across all assessed stocks, net global bottom trawl fishing effort would need to increase by 45%, adding over 8 million additional hours of fishing to the world’s oceans each year.
+Under an assumption that this increase in fishing effort would be distributed in proportion to past fishing effort, the cumulative additional impacts on the seafloor would be correspondingly less, increasing total seafloor disturbance by 10% (>290,000 km2, equivalent to an area the size of Italy) as fishing impacts often overlap in space with already disturbed habitat24.